Compartment syndrome

 Occasionally, people involved in a greatly increased level of physical activity—such as long-distance runners or new military recruits—may develop chronic compartment syndrome.
 With chronic compartment syndrome, symptoms are less sudden, less severe, and often improve with rest.

-How can you care for yourself when you have compartment syndrome?
+How can you care for your child who has compartment syndrome?

-• Follow your doctor's instructions about activity during your healing process.
-If you can do mild exercise, slowly increase your activity.
-Rest as much as you need to, and get enough sleep at night.
+• Follow the doctor's instructions about activity during your child's healing process.
+If your child can do mild exercise, slowly increase your child's activity.

 • Be safe with medicines.
 Read and follow all instructions on the label.

-• If you had surgery, take care of your cuts (incisions) as they heal.
+• If your child had surgery, take care of the cuts (incisions) as they heal.

-• If you have stitches, follow any specific instructions you got on how to take care of them.
+• If your child has stitches, follow any specific instructions you got on how to take care of them.
 In general, keep the area clean and dry.
-Follow your surgeon's instructions on when you can get the incision wet.
+Follow the doctor's instructions on when your child can get the incision wet.

-• If you have strips of tape on the incision, leave the strips on until your doctor says it is okay to remove them.
+• If your child has strips of tape on the incision, leave the strips on until the doctor says it is okay to remove them.

-• If you have a splint or a cast, follow the instructions your doctor gives you.
+• If your child has a splint or a cast, follow the instructions the doctor gives you.

 Compartment syndrome: When to call